 You can get as detailed as you want about eco-friendliness, and a professional kitchen designer will go to whatever level of sustainability you desire.
-If you're in the beginning stages of a kitchen remodel or update, consider these six simple areas where your selections make a big difference in terms of long-term sustainability.
+If you're in the beginning stages of a cooking area renovation or update and looking for good kitchen remodel ideas, consider these six simple areas where your selections make a big difference in terms of long-term sustainability.

 In almost all cases, refacing cabinets will yield the same look as custom cabinetry.
 In addition, refacing uses less than a single tree's worth of wood.
 As a result of the reinforcement process, your existing cabinets will have stronger, more durable boxes.
 You'll save money too since refaced cabinets cost less than half of the new custom design option.

-Assuming your kitchen layout will be more-or-less the same, refacing cabinets is an eco-conscious design choice.
+Assuming you want your kitchen layout to be more-or-less the same, refacing cabinets is an eco-conscious design choice that will achieve exactly what you want while not leaving you stuck in the planning phase for too long.
 But, not everyone is suited for this path.
 You'll have to determine if refacing is the viable choice for you.
-If you have questions speak with your design consultant to make the right determination.
+If you have questions, speak with your design consultant and ask them to present you with some before and after photos to help you make the right determination.

-Both products are considered more sustainable than granite.
-The production of quartz and Corian has less impact than the mining required for granite (not a renewable resource by any means).
+Both products are considered more sustainable than granite countertops.
+If we’re comparing quartz, Corian, and granite, the production of quartz and Corian has less impact than the mining required for granite (not a renewable resource by any means).
 When you add their virtually maintenance-free qualities, along with the fact that they don't require toxic sealants and will last a lifetime without cracking or chipping—quartz and Corian are the lasting choice for your countertops.

 Part of sustainability is longevity.
 The more you have to re-do or replace, the less sustainable it is because it requires more resources to manufacture replacements.
 Products may require more toxins to be produced in order to paint, finish or seal it.
 You also have to consider the fact that you'll be using more fuel for shipping and transporting these items to and from locations.

 Designing a sustainable kitchen requires a long-view approach.
-You want to design a timeless kitchen that will be as comfortable, functional and beautiful now as it will be five, ten and even 20 years from now.
+You want to carefully design a timeless cooking place that will be as comfortable, functional and beautiful now as it will be five, ten and even 20 years from now.
 Create a kitchen design that shouldn't need any significant work or replacements and will be accessible for everyone in your family.

-While you're at it, upgrade your sink faucets to touch-free.
-Not only is it convenient and easy-to-use you're minimizing water waste with automatic shut off.
+While you're at it, choose one of the great sink upgrade options and turn your faucets to touch-free.
+Not only is it convenient and easy to use but you're minimizing water waste with automatic shut-off.
 Go green with these little changes and you'll make a big difference.

 Finally, off-gassing—the release of volatile organic chemicals (VOC)—compromises both outdoor and indoor air quality.
 A true, eco-friendly kitchen will have finishes that are low or zero-VOC, which minimizes pollution all around.
-Be sure to inquire about this as you work through the design process.
+Be sure to inquire about possible ways to improve the indoor air quality inside your kitchen as you work through the design process.